bids-standard/bids-specification/src/99-appendices/11-qmri.md

 The first echo is a spin echo (SE) formed by the pulses alpha-2alpha.
 However, the second echo in this method is generated in a different fashion compared to a typical MESE acquisition.
-The second echo is a stimulated echo (STE) that is formed by an additional alpha pulse (i.e., alpha-2alpha-alpha).
+The second echo is a stimulated echo (STE) that is formed by an additional alpha pulse (that is, alpha-2alpha-alpha).

 The `FlipAngle` value corresponds to the nominal flip angle value of the STE pulse.
 The nominal FA value of the SE pulse is twice this value.